psychopy/psychopy/docs/source/resources/resources.rst

 Youtube tutorials
 -----------------

-- `Youtube PsychoPy tutorial <http://www.youtube.com/watch?v=VV6qhuQgsiI>`_ showing how to build a basic experiment in the :ref:`builder` interface.
-That's a great way to get started; build your own complete experiment in 15 minutes flat!
+- There is our `YouTube PsychoPy playlist <https://www.youtube.com/playlist?list=PLFB5A1BE51964D587>`_ showing how to build basic experiments in the :ref:`builder` interface.
-- There's also a `subtitled version of the stroop video tutorial <https://www.universalsubtitles.org/en/videos/rBzTFjunIDB2>`_ (Thanks Kevin Cole for doing that!)
 - Jason Ozubko has added a series of great `PsychoPy Builder video tutorials`_ too
 - Damien Mannion added a similarly great series of `PsychoPy programming videos on YouTube`_
+- ... and a `searching YouTube for PsychoPy <https://www.youtube.com/results?search_query=psychopy>`_
+  reveals many more!

 .. _lectureMaterials: